AlexFera/vehicle-auctions/README.md

 # Introduction
-An ASP.NET MVC Core 2.1 project that simulates an online auction system using a distributed databsase as a storage mechanism.
+An ASP.NET MVC Core 2.1 project that simulates an online auction system using a distributed databsase system as a storage mechanism.

 # Technologies used:
 1. ASP NET Core 2.1